 Steve Bartkowski will have his homecoming.

-Ram Coach John Robinson said Monday that the former Falcon quarterback, out for a week with a knee strain, would start against his former team at Atlanta Sunday, with at least a share of first place in the NFC West in the balance.
+Ram Coach John Robinson said Monday that the former Falcon quarterback, grounded for a week with a knee strain, would start against his old team at Atlanta Sunday, with at least a share of first place in the NFC West in the balance.
 Bartkowski spent 11 seasons with the Falcons.

-Steve Dils, who directed the Rams' offense in their 26-20 overtime victory over Tampa Bay, will return to his backup role, and rookie Jim Everett to be used only if the two quarterbacks can't play.
+Steve Dils, who directed the Ram offense in a 26-20 overtime win over the Tampa Bay Buccaneers, will return to his backup role, with rookie Jim Everett to be used only if the other two are unable to play.

 "We're trying to cram as much as possible into Everett so he can contribute, but it would be a horrible move to put him in there before he's ready," Robinson said.

-Holdout wide receiver Henry Ellard said that Ram negotiator John Shaw called him late last week to say it probably would be "in his best interests just to sit out this year," then resume talks after the season "when cooler heads prevail."
-According to Ellard, Shaw said that even if Ellard signed he wouldn't be in shape to play until 10 weeks into the season, and then the team "wouldn't be getting its money's worth."
-But Ellard still has one strong ally in the organization.
-He and his wife attended Sunday's game in Anaheim on complimentary tickets from Coach John Robinson. . . .
-Mark Jerue and Jim Laughlin probably will continue to play the inside linebacker positions.
-Carl Ekern has missed two games with a groin injury and his replacement, Steve Busick, was lost with a knee injury.
+Mark Jerue and Jim Laughlin probably will continue to man the inside linebacker positions.
+Carl Ekern has missed two games with a groin injury, and his replacement, Steve Busick, was lost with a knee injury.
 Pro Bowl selection Jim Collins is still rehabilitating a shoulder problem and, Coach John Robinson said, "for all practical purposes is gone for the season."
 Robinson is especially concerned this week.
-"Atlanta is a very powerful inside running team and that frightens us a little bit," he said.
+"Atlanta is a very powerful inside running team, and that frightens us a little bit," he said.
 The next available backup is Cliff Thrift, a former Charger who was signed as a free agent last week. . . .
 All-Pro cornerback LeRoy Irvin played only on long passing downs Sunday because he had a pinched shoulder nerve, and the Rams didn't want him tackling anybody.
 He should be OK this week.